Password ManagerVault Basics

 Types of passkeys

 Passkeys are stored and invoked via Bitwarden browser extensions and mobile apps.
-This means that both discoverable and non-discoverable passkeys can be stored in Bitwarden and used to log in to websites with passkey capabilities.
+This means that both discoverable passkeys and non-discoverable FIDO2 credentials can be stored in Bitwarden and used to log in to websites with passkey capabilities.

 Using passkeys with Bitwarden